 The representation of YHYH is also apparent in Greek manuscripts.
 YHYH is written in Paleo Hebrew in Aquila’s Greek Septuagint.
 Later manuscripts use the Greek letters PIPI.
 In Greek, the Hebrew “Y” is pronounced with the Greek“I.” Greek has no letter “H,” so this has been represented by the letter “P.” Therefore, reading the Hebrew from right to left, we have YHYH represented by PIPI.
 This representation of YHYH is even clearer in the Syriac script, which writes PYPY, reading from right to left as “YHYH”—understanding the “P” as an “H.”

 The Targum Jonathan is the oldest and most authoritative of all targums, and is attributed to Jonathan Ben Uziel.
 It is the only Targum that is considered to be divinely inspired.
-This Targum uses יי more than one thousand times from Joshua to 2 Samuel, to represent YHYH.
+This Targum uses יי one thousand and three times from Joshua to 2 Samuel, to represent YHYH.
 Only two yods are needed to pronounce YHYH because the “H” is silent in both syllables.

 Two yods, drawn as Z with a line through them, represent YHYH, and are found in a third century A.D.
 Oxyrhynchus fragment of Genesis, in P. Oxy 1007.
 This form is also found on Jewish coins after 200 B.C.5